Ryanluoxu/Java-Interview-Question/README.md

 #### 4. Difference between RequestDispatcher and SendRedirect
+-	RequestDispatcher is used to pass request to another resource, like servlet, JSP or HTML.
+But URL can be remained.
+-	sendRedict will pass request to other application.
+So URL will change.

 #### 5. How many different ways we can handle session and servlet?
+-	4 types: Http Session; Cookies; HTML hidden field; URL rewriting

 #### 6. JSP life cycle
+1. JSP code -> Servlet code
+-	Servlet code -> byte code
+-	Load Servlet class
+-	Create Servlet instance
+-	Call Init();
+-	Call Serve();
+-	Call Destroy();

 #### 7. How many directives we have in JSP?
+-	Page directive
+-	Include directive
+-	Taglib directive

 #### 8. What is JSTL?
 What is Custom Tags?
+-	Java Standard Tag Library.
+It is a collection of JSP custom tags.
+We use to simplify JSP development.
+-	Custom tags provide mechanism to separate the view and logic in JSP page.
+So people of both front-end and back-end can focus their own jobs.

 #### 9. How to handle exception in JSP?
+- Two ways:
+    - By errorPage and isErrorPage attributes of page directive
+    - By <error-page> element in web.xml file

 #### 10. What is expression language in JSP?
+-	We use JSP EL to access data stored in JavaBeans.

 #### 11. What is the difference between JNDI and JDBC?
+-	Java Naming and Directory Interface
+-	JDBC is java database API while JNDI is java native directory API.
+-	We use JDBC to get a connection through JNDI lookup.

 #### 12. What is the difference between servlet, JSP and JSF?
+-	JSP
+    - Java server page: a view technology.
+Font-end.
+    - Use to control page dynamically
+-	Servlets
+    - It is a controller.
+    - Use to receive requests and send response
+-	JSF
+    - MVC framework providing a set of tags.

 #### 13. Difference between Web server and Application server?
+-	Web server is to deal with Http request and response.
+Like Tomcat.
+-	When we need transaction and security, we need to apply application server between DB and web servers.
+Like JBoss.